FAQ

 • if it is a gold OA journal you can:

-• withdraw the manuscript and submit it to another publisher (other journal) that has funding coverage
+• withdraw the manuscript and submit it to another publisher (or another journal) that has funding coverage;

 • confirm the OA option and pay the relevant APCs